-I do recommend growing broad bean to people who decide to put their gardens to rest in the winter.
+I recommend growing broad beans to people who decide to put their gardens to rest in the winter.
 Being a legume, they will replenish the soil by fixing Nitrogen.
 Even if you are not a fan of this bean, use it as green manure for your garden.
 Here is more on how to grow broad beans.

 #5 Annual Herbs

 Since we are focusing on the cool season garden, we should mention some annual herbs that thrive in the cold.
 Parsley, cilantro, dill, and fennel are great winter herbs.
 They require no maintenance or special care except for extra watering during a long dry spell.

 Growing from seeds or transplants is not an issue with most annual herbs.
 Harvest the leaves as needed, and the plant will keep growing through the season.

 Most people do not think of flowers as part of an edible garden.
 The reality is many flowers are used in cooking and traditional medicine.
 For example, calendula, dianthus, and pansies make a great addition to a salad bowl or some sweet desserts.
 Calendula is also well-known for making salve, which is used to heal ailing skin.

 I have several posts about flowers.
 You may check them out here.

 After years of gardening, I realized that some leafy greens are easier to grow and do not have many problems as other winter vegetables.
 Some examples are kale, collard, and swiss chard.
 Do not get me wrong, the cabbage looper caterpillars do feast on them, but the damage is not too bad.
 These crops are Cut-and-Come-Again.
 The plant sends new growth constantly when you harvest only the outer leaves instead of the whole plant.